chrismatheson/chrismatheson.github.io/_posts/2014-03-25-gulp-upload-to-azure-blob.md

 {% gist 9803617 %}

 Gulp tasks work on an Object stream which will 'event' out new File objects.
 These can be manipulated and then passed back.
-So for this task im ammending the ```chuck.path``` to insert the prefix at the right place.
+So for this task I'm amending the ```chuck.path``` to insert the prefix at the right place.

 ###The uploading part